priverop/JUSToolkit/docs/dev/Text-Specification.md

 ## InfoDeck folder

 This is the explanation of the komas in the Gallery menu (9 visible lines and 1 invisible = 10 lines per page).
+Each line is 40 character long.

 Info are the helper dialogs.

 Starting offset + absolute pointers + just strings.